adamlaho/Green-boy/README.md

 - Job performance analytics
 - Email notifications integration
 - Web dashboard
+- Enhanced security features

 ## License

-This project is provided as-is for educational and research purposes.
+This project is provided as-is under the MIT License for educational and research purposes.

+**DISCLAIMER: THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.**

 Please ensure compliance with your organization's policies when using on shared systems.

 ## Changelog

+### v1.1
+- Added remote shutdown functionality
+- Enhanced job cancellation with improved error handling
+- Better conflict resolution and startup reliability
+- Process management tools (cleanup_bot.py, check_processes.py)
+- Improved security with triple authorization checks

 ### v1.0
 - Initial release